n-hop/bats-documentation/README.md

   - Hop number: 6
   - Link latency: < 1ms
   - Random Link loss rate: 0%, 5%

+- **Test Method**:
+  - Running Iperf3 on the source node and the destination node, and measure the end-to-end throughput of the TCP, BTP and BRTP protocol, respectively.
+Six seconds after the start of the test, the system begins to simulate packet loss.
+The entire test lasts for 60 seconds.

 In the following diagram, the item `TCP over BATS proxy` is the testing for `BRTP`.